catafest/colab_google/README.md

   catafest_041.ipynb - how to list all running VM processes in colab Google...

-  catafest_042.ipynb - how to use LLaMA - Large Language Model Meta AI.
+  catafest_042.ipynb - how to use LLaMA - Large Language Model Meta AI with python.